emcog/mindfulness-connected/MBOE.md

 %}

 ### A pioneering programme which explores:

-* Group effects or workshop activities as experiential learning
-* Theory that explains what, why and how of what is going on
+* Mindfulness and group effects
-* Developing language to describe experience
+* Language to describe experience
-* Social/group meaning for mindfulness meditation
+* Listening with awareness
+* Decision making, identity and bias
+* Mindfulness in courageous conversations
+* Intention, resilience and purposeful action

 {% include quote.html
 	quote="At the ROH we work very hard anyway, but with regards to this course, I think everybody should do it."